dvdknaap/rofi-hacking-helper/README.md

-# Pentest Productivity Hack with Rofi
+# Pentest Productivity Hacking helper

 Automate typing and run background tasks a dynamic menu.
 This tool enhances your productivity by making frequently used scripts and credentials quickly accessible.